* Significant progress at Geneva talks on Ukraine seen slim

 U.S. oil prices rose despite a sharp spike in crude stockpiles in the world's biggest consumer last week.

-Crude oil stocks rose 10 million barrels to 394 million barrels in the week ending April 11, according to the Energy Information Administration (EIA), far more than the 2.3 million-barrel build expected by analysts.
+Crude oil stocks climbed 10 million barrels to 394 million barrels in the week ending April 11, according to the Energy Information Administration (EIA), far more than the 2.3 million-barrel build expected by analysts.

 Inventories were boosted in part by a 5.2 million-barrel build on the Gulf Coast, to the highest level since the EIA began collecting data in 1990.